Venthos/intense-node-proxy/README.md

 ## Developer Donations

-The proxy is pre-configured for a 1% donation to its original developer ([Snipa22](https://github.com/Snipa22)).
+The proxy is pre-configured for a 1% donation to ([Venthos](https://github.com/Venthos)) when mining ITNS, and to its original developer ([Snipa22](https://github.com/Snipa22)) when mining coins supported by the original repo.
 This is easily toggled inside of it's configuration.
 If you'd like to make a one time donation, the addresses are as follows:

+Venthos
+* ITNS - iz5imhe9C7vWnjZtZBFtT8MwNxVuJuryUUHXSAtnWUo93CJzNdZBizHQExPRCHUBi36tk2BcigPAFRDA4cnddGXF1R6j69n3w

+Snipa22
 * XMR - 44Ldv5GQQhP7K7t3ZBdZjkPA7Kg7dhHwk3ZM3RJqxxrecENSFx27Vq14NAMAd2HBvwEPUVVvydPRLcC69JCZDHLT2X5a4gr
 * BTC - 15fkPTtN8cRXD3moKWDoXjuiTaS9FgA3UE